adssdesigns/poetry-pieces-app/README.md

 Built as part of the ADSS creative practice and grounded in Experiential Language Architecture.
 Thanks to the poets, participants, and collaborators who continue to shape how this tool evolves.
-License

-Acknowledgements
-Thanks to everyone who has provided feedback and suggestions for improving the app.
-Special thanks to all the poets and creative minds who use this app to express themselves!